devgateway/www.developmentgateway.org/_posts/2014-11-26-a-world-that-counts-vs-a-world-that-hides.md

 created: 1417010600
 old_path: news/world-counts-vs-world-hides
 title: A World that Counts vs. A World that Hides
-lede: 'The Secretary-General’s Independent Expert Advisory Group on a Data Revolution has released their report, A World that Counts: Mobilising the Data Revolution for Sustainable Development, which outlines how to enact the data revolution into the Sustainable Development Goals.
+excerpt: 'The Secretary-General’s Independent Expert Advisory Group on a Data Revolution has released their report, A World that Counts: Mobilising the Data Revolution for Sustainable Development, which outlines how to enact the data revolution into the Sustainable Development Goals.
 In true MDG/SDG global goal setting fashion the report